yuranich/cross-chain-credit-bureau/README.md

 - To find out if the user already has a loan on another blockchain or with another wallet.
 - Allow lender to give loan on one chain but attest it on another chain ( where EAS works).

 At the same time, smart contracts and the application are designed in a way to protect lenders from users manipulating verification results before receiving a loan.
-  Diagrams showing how the app works will be on github repo.

 ## Deployments